dma-enav/EPD/README.md

 If the AIS source is not a transponder providing own ship information, an own ship can be simulated by choosing a vessel target present in the AIS stream.
-In to bottom of the sensor tab enable Simulated GPS and enter MMSI.
+On the bottom of the sensor tab enable Simulated GPS and enter MMSI.
 If the AIS source provides lots of targets, the targets shown can be limited by selecting a sensor range so targets farther than this distance away not will be shown.